 13. Gulf denies that the estimates of savings and costs set forth in Exhibit 4 to WFEC's petition are reasonable or accurate.
 The allegations of line loss savings, line exposure and maximum voltage drops set forth in Exhibit 4are not consistent with new electric substation and associated transmission line tap that must be installed in a timely manner in order to meet the electric service requirements of ECS in a reasonably sufficient, adequate and efficient manner as required of Gulf Power under Section 366.03 of the Florida Statutes.

 14. Without knowledge as to the correctness of the information provided in Exhibit 5.
-ECS is a wholly owned subsidiary of Enron North America Corp.
-[GERALD is FGT a wholly owned subsidiary of Enron North America Corp????
+ECS and FGT are affiliates.

 15. Gulf denies that the estimate of costs set forth in Exhibit 6 to WFEC's petition is reasonable or accurate in light of the electric service requirements of ECS as described in the ECS/Gulf Joint Petition for Declaratory Statement attached as Exhibit 7 to WFEC's petition.
 The facilities described in Exhibit 6 are not capable of meeting the electric service requirements of ECS in a reasonably sufficient, adequate and efficient manner as required of Gulf Power under Section 366.03 of the Florida Statutes.